Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

   <img src="{{ 'parameter-panel.png' | relative_url }}" style="width: 60%;" />
 </p>

-Search results often suffer from information overlap, like nearly identical text chunks, so we offer a Diverse Search option to improve overall coverage of the results.
-To do this, we apply maximal marginal relevance (MMR) on candidates returned by ANN to penalize redundant information.
-In our use cases, we find Diverse Search substantially improves user experience by eliminating redundant texts.
+Additionally, search results often suffer from information overlap, i.e. nearly identical text chunks.
+To address this problem we offer a Diverse Search option that penalizez redundant information.
+In our use cases, we find Diverse Search substantially improves user experience by eliminating redundant texts and improving overall coverage.

 For queries that are less common or rely on very recent knowledge — for example “Jensen Huang” — the datastore may only contain a handful of truly relevant passages, due to its frozen state.
 In these situations, Exact Search performs well because it prioritizes those relevant results at the top.
 By contrast, Diverse Search doesn’t necessarily improve performance since it risks surfacing less accurate passages when there aren’t enough strong candidates to begin with.

-During search, DS SERVE initially fetches a very large pool of K candidates (K = 1000), so it always easily fills the top-k (e.g. k = 5) passage list.
-On the very rare occasion that retrieval does fail, a clear alert message pops up to give informative suggestions for the user.
+During search, **DS Serve** initially fetches a very large pool of candidates, and then easily finds top results among them.
+On the very rare occasion that retrieval fails, an alert message pops up to give improvement suggestions.

 <p align="left"><i>Figure 3: Example failure mode and user guidance.</i></p>